• Skip to primary navigation

 Science for Early Years on a Budget

-I’m very aware that many nurseries, schools and other childcare providers often don’t have a have a huge amount of money to spend on resources, so with that in mind I’ve put together a fun collection of very low cost science activities perfect for Early Years Foundation Stage.
+I’m very aware that many nurseries, schools and other childcare providers often don’t have a huge amount of money to spend on resources, so with that in mind, I’ve put together a fun collection of very low-cost science activities perfect for Early Years Foundation Stage.

 Budget Science for Early Years

 This waterproofing activity just uses scrap paper.
-If you wanted a slightly more exciting version you could make boats from egg cartons to waterproof, or even a GIANT boat using a big cardboard box.
+If you wanted a slightly more exciting version, you could make boats from egg cartons to waterproof or even create a GIANT boat using a big cardboard box.

 This simple early coding/logic building activity just uses a blindfold and some masking tape.